 Woodson Center for Excellence

-Excel is a program of choice for students 17 years old & older who are behind in credits and in jeopardy of not graduating with their cohort class.
-WCE offers an individualized-pace program designed to accelerate a student’s education and meet state and local graduation requirements.
-Students who are classified as 12th graders are eligible to participate in senior activities and graduate with their home campus.
+Excel is a program of choice for students (15 yoa or older) who are behind on credits and who are in jeopardy of not graduating on time.
+WCE offers an accelerated curriculum designed to meet state and local graduation requirements.
+Students who are classified as 12th graders are eligible to participate in senior activities and graduate with their respective high school.

 - Student must meet one of the state at-risk criteria